 - Understand that promoting pupil attendance is the responsibility of all staff.
-Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile within the class - Consider whether a pupils known, or not yet identified, SEN could be impacting on attendance and whether provision and/or further reasonable adjustments should be made - Take registers at the beginning of every lesson including when the lesson is also the legal registration session - Build a culture of challenge when addressing absences with parents.
+Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile within the class - Consider whether a pupil's known, or not yet identified, SEN could be impacting on attendance and whether provision and/or further reasonable adjustments should be made - Take registers at the beginning of every lesson including when the lesson is also the legal registration session - Build a culture of challenge when addressing absences with parents.
 Treat all pupils and parents with dignity and model respectful relationships to build a positive relationship between home and school - Challenge parents when they do not provide a reason for absence - Communicate with parents positively.
 Teachers should discuss the link between attendance and attainment and wider wellbeing.
-Teachers should challenge parents' views where they have misconceptions about what 'good' attendance looks like (this is outlined in more detail in figure 1 below). - Complete return to school with pupils when required. - Escalate concerns as per the Safeguarding and Child Protection Policy. - Analyse and report attendance figures for each pupil to parents regularly. - Discuss attendance with parents at every opportunity (celebrate good attendance as well as concerning attendance). - Participate in training relating to attendance as appropriate - 3.6.2 Where a pupil or family need support with attendance, the best placed person in the school will support the family, this may or may not be the child's class teacher.
+Teachers should challenge parents' views where they have misconceptions about what 'good' attendance looks like (this is outlined in more detail in figure 1 below). - Escalate concerns as per the Safeguarding and Child Protection Policy. - Analyse and report attendance figures for each pupil to parents regularly. - Discuss attendance with parents at every opportunity (celebrate good attendance as well as concerning attendance). - Participate in training relating to attendance as appropriate

+Where a pupil or family need support with attendance, the best placed person in the school will support the family, this may or may not be the child's class teacher.
 This person should remain consistent, and the school will draw on positive relationships to listen to and understand the barriers to attendance the pupil or family is experiencing.

-3.7 The Attendance Officer / School Administrator
+The Attendance Officer / Office Manager

-- Take calls from parents about absence on a day-to-day basis and record it on the school system - Offer support and guidance on attendance where needed - Monitor and analyse attendance data and ensure these are sent regularly to class teachers - Benchmark attendance data to identify areas of focus for improvement - Provide regular attendance reports to school staff and report concerns about attendance to the Designated Senior Leader - Monitor pupils with attendance below 95% with regular communication with both the pupil and their parents, holding attendance meetings where required and agreeing individual action plans - Attend welfare home visits where required - Escalate concerns where required as per the Safeguarding and Pupil Protection Policy - Work with Education Welfare Officers to tackle persistent absence
+- Take calls from parents about absence on a day-to-day basis and record it on the school system - Offer support and guidance on attendance where needed - Monitor and analyse attendance data and ensure these are sent regularly to class teachers - Benchmark attendance data to identify areas of focus for improvement - Provide regular attendance reports to school staff and report concerns about attendance to the Designated Senior Leader and Governor responsible for attendance - Monitor pupils with attendance below 95% with regular communication with both the pupil and their parents, holding attendance meetings where required and agreeing individual action plans - Attend welfare home visits where required - Escalate concerns where required as per the Safeguarding and Pupil Protection Policy - Work with Education Welfare Officers to tackle persistent absence - Advise the Principal and Designated Senior Leader responsible for attendance when to issue fixed-penalty notices